PrettyLittleHorse/AliParse/README.md

 Building the project through maven.

 ### Instructions:
-The executable is located in the \target\ folder.
+The executable file is located in the \target\ folder.
 Double click on the file and wait until it becomes 25 KB.
 Open AliParserOitput.csv in Exel.
 Attention: each launch adds 100 new lines.